 If you disagree with a VA decision on a fiduciary claim, you can choose from 3 decision review options.
 You can file a Supplemental Claim, ask for a Higher-Level Review, or request a Board Appeal.

 Mark your calendar

-Add new and relevant evidence
+Add new and relevant evidence with a Supplemental Claim

 Can I request a Higher-Level Review?

 You can request a Higher-Level Review of an initial claim.
 This option isn’t available after a Higher-Level Review or Board Appeal.

 Appeal to a Veterans Law Judge by requesting a Board Appeal